Solo female travel in France

 Bonjour! Ça va?
 The beauty of female solo travel in France should be shouted about from every Parisian rooftop.
 With so many popular solo travel destinations in France, it’s tricky to know where to start.
 Don’t worry, this is where we come in!

-D'accord, let’s brush up on our High School French, find the nearest cafe, and settle into a feast of facts and tips on France solo female travel.
+D'accord, let’s brush up on our high school French, find the nearest cafe, and settle into a feast of facts and tips on France solo female travel (and how to find your own adventure, house sitting in France).

 Best time to visit France

-If you’re an outdoor explorer, hiking in The French Alps is best done in late Spring / early Summer.
+If you’re an outdoor explorer, hiking in the Alps is best done in late spring/early summer.
 The landscape is particularly beautiful at this time of year, with the mountains covered in bursts of color and lush greenery as the snow melts away.
-Otherwise, if you want to experience some of the best skiing in the world, The Alps in Winter are where you need to be.
+Otherwise, if you want to experience some of the best skiing in the world, the Alps in winter are where you need to be.

 Things to do in France